The Walker Sisters Cabin Trail Is A Terrific Family-Friendly Hike In The Smokies

 Otherwise, the kids will have a good time standing up front and instructing their siblings (and you).

-After visiting the school and taking turns being the teacher, you’re now ready to get the wiggles out on a fun hike.
+After visiting the schoolhouse and taking turns being the teacher, you’re now ready to continue on your fun hike to the Walker Sisters Cabin.

 The Little Brier Gap Trail is located at the end of the gravel road that runs behind the cemetery in front of the schoolhouse.

-Pack a picnic to enjoy on the grounds of the cabin or afterwards drive one mile to the Metcalf Bottoms Picnic Area where you can dine riverside and try to catch tadpoles and crawdads.
+Pack a picnic to enjoy on the grounds of the cabin or afterwards at the Metcalf Bottoms Picnic Area (if parked there).

 Favorite Hikes With Kids In The Great Smoky Mountains National Park